jjackson1994/Infomap_for_Ashu_Forest_Pollination_Network/README.md

 ### Bipartite
 Primary nodes and feature nodes, we can interpret shared feature nodes as indirect relations between primary nodes.

-### Questions
-* Do we need to do clustering to build a simpler network?
-* How do we get the data in a form that we can conduct modularity analysis?
-* Can we simiply the network ie pune all rows and columns below threshold?
-* Do we look at a system of just one plant, then up complexity?

 ### To Do
-* Figure out best form of inputting the data
+- [x] Figure out best form of inputting the data
-* Figure out best way of seting up infomap
+- [x] Figure out best way of seting up infomap
-* How do we know if we have good/bad results what metric
+- [x] How do we know if we have good/bad results what metric
-* Plot of the interactions shows most of the space is dark, maybe we should prune away the bad bits
+- [x] Plot of the interactions shows most of the space is dark, maybe we should prune away the bad bits

 ### Sheets
 * matr: interaction matrix of every interaction between pollentor and plant.